ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ![](/media/screen-shot-2020-01-12-at-21.43.06.png)

-## PGAdmin4: Debugging Postgres In The Browser
+## PGAdmin4: Debugging Postgres in the Browser

 Not everyone likes the terminal experience when working with Postgres.
 We also have a browser option using [pgAdmin4](https://www.pgadmin.org/download/pgadmin-4-container/).